-The Parkhotel Kurhaus was built in 1913 through the munich architect Prof. Emanuel von Seidl.
-During World War I, the German military headquarters were placed in the hotel and it was the military seat of the last Kaiser Wilhelm II.
-At the same time the General von Hindenburg and General Ludendorff (chief of staff fort he whole oft he military) were also in Bad Kreuznach.
+The Parkhotel Kurhaus was built in 1913 by the wellknown architect Prof. Emanuel von Seidl.
+During World War I, the hotel hosted the German military headquarters and it was the military seat of the last Kaiser Wilhelm II.
+At the same time the General von Hindenburg and Erich Ludendorff (the Quartermaster General of the German general staff) were also in Bad Kreuznach.

-During the Kaiser´s time at the Kurhaus -1916 through 1918- many oft he head of states were here, like Zar Ferdinand of Bulgaria, Generals Mustafa Kemal Pascha which was later known as Atatürk.
-In World War II the house was occupied alternating by french and american troops.
-At the 27th of March 1955 the americans released the Kurhaus.
-Exactly one year later 1956 the hotel was reconditioned and reopened.
+During the Kaiser´s time at the Kurhaus, from 1916 to 1918, important heads of state were here, like Zar Ferdinand of Bulgaria, General Mustafa Kemal Pascha who was later known as Atatürk.
+In World War II the hotel was occupied alternately by French and American troops.
+On 27th March 1955 the Americans released the Kurhaus.
+Exactly one year later, in 1956, the hotel was reconditioned and reopened.

-In November 1958 the french President Charles de Gaulle and Germanys Chancellor Konrad Adenauer met here to negotiate the French-German friendship pact.
-In the following years many more higher political consultations between these countries were held in the hotel and keeping not only the the hospitality tradition alive but also the tradition a a venue of historical events.
-In 2011 the hotel was taken over by an Estonian real Estate Group and has been operating under it´s management till today.
+In November 1958 the French President Charles de Gaulle and Germany' s Chancellor Konrad Adenauer met here to negotiate the French-German friendship pact.
+In the following years many higher political consultations between these countries were held in the hotel, keeping not only the the hospitality tradition alive but also confirming Parkhotel Kurhaus as the ideal venue of historical events.
+In 2011 the hotel was taken over by an Estonian Real Estate Group and has been operating under it´s management till today.
 Renovation of 63 rooms was made in 2016.